Why I'm Catholic

 To the Ephesians he writes that God "put all things under his feet and gave him as head over all things to the church, which is his body, the fullness of him who fills all in all" (Eph 1:22-23).
 To the Colossians: "He is the head of the body, the church.
 He is the beginning, the firstborn from the dead, that in everything he might be preeminent" (Col 1:18).
 Again to the Ephesians: "Christ is the head of the church, his body, and is himself its Savior" (Eph 5:23).

-Over the course of my journey as this became a truth that took root in me, it surfaced a question that I could not get around.
+Over the course of my journey, as this became a truth that took root in me, it surfaced a question that I could not get around.

 Is Christ Divided?

 Paul asks this question himself, and he clearly expects the answer to be obvious.
 "Is Christ divided?"
 (1 Cor 1:13).
 Of course not.
 An undivided head cannot govern a fragmented body.
-If Christ is one, then His body must be one.
+If Christ is one, then his body must be one.
 Not in some invisible, spiritual sense that conveniently allows for forty thousand denominations to all claim membership.
 One body.
 Visibly, identifiably one.

 The Gates of Hell Will Not Prevail